Siriusalpha2/connect4/README.md

 # Connect 4 project
 ## Compilation instructions on Linux

+You will need the following packages on linux:

+    sudo apt-get install build-essential musl-dev cmake git

+You can fetch the project sources on github:

+    git clone git@github.com:rbouterige/connect4.git

 After extracting the project archive or cloning it from github, do the following:

     cd connect4